redshifttt/tonight.nvim/README.md

 NOTE: If you use Vim 7.4.1778 or higher, you can now use Spacegray's GUI colors inside terminal Vim as long as your terminal supports true colors (24-bit colors).
-To enable this, put `:set guicolors` and ignore the rest of the terminal color sections of this document.
+To enable this, put `:set termguicolors` and ignore the rest of the terminal color sections of this document.

 ### Terminal Color Palette